15 Employee Engagement Ideas That Work

 If your work involves a sedentary routine, your employees may face health issues.
 Over 80% of jobsOpens in a new tab don't require movement or much physical activity, which can negatively impact engagement levels.

 Integrating a physical activity program can prove highly beneficial.
-Studies show that if an employee gets around 75 minutes of exercise every week, they won't need to use up about 4.1 days of sick leave.
+The study "Dose–Response Relation Between Physical Activity and Sick LeaveOpens in a new tab" by the National Library of Medicine shows that if an employee gets around 75 minutes of exercise every week, they won't need to use up about 4.1 days of sick leave.
 Fewer sick days mean more engagement.

 Additionally, increased physical activity leads to better mental health and overall workplace morale.